edsonayllon/Stratum-Implementation-For-Pantheon/README.md

 Ethminer has compatibility for Windows, Linux and [MacOS](https://github.com/ArtSabintsev/Ethminer-for-macOS).

 Ethminer comes in [standalone executables](https://github.com/ethereum-mining/ethminer/releases/tag/v0.18.0) for Linux and Windows.
-Ethminer can also be [built from source](https://github.com/ethereum-mining/ethminer/blob/master/docs/BUILD.md).
+Ethminer can also be [built from source](https://github.com/ethereum-mining/ethminer/blob/master/docs/BUILD.md) for Windows, Linux, and MacOS.
+Binaries are not included in Pantheon source, so unique builds per operating system can be made through the Pantheon CLI.
+Because of MacOS compatibility, no dev fee as default, and active development by the Ethminer devs, Ethminer should be the miner considered for Pantheon.

-However, Ethminer is GPL 3.0, which is compatible with Pantheon's Apache 2.0 license.
-However, the previous MacOS build for Ethminer is forked from `cpp-ethereum` when it was licensed GPL 2.0, which  is incompatible with Apache 2.0.
+Ethminer is GPL 3.0, which is compatible with Pantheon's Apache 2.0 license.

 ## 3 | API Protocols